 For example, it is pretty common to see some videos featuring video game players, or game-related content.
 You can also collaborate with some KOL (Key Opinion Leader) gamers to try your game and share their experience with their community.

 Founded in 2013, Xiaohongshu (小红书) also known as ‘The Little Red Book’ and ‘RED’, is a social media and one of the world’s largest community e-commerce platforms.
-Over the years, it has grown to become China’s foremost shopping platform in terms of beauty, fashion and luxury products.
-In 2018, it was listed on Forbes’ “Top 50 Most Innovative Companies in China 2018” list.
-As of 2021, Xiaohongshu is boasting over 300 million registered users and 85 million monthly active users.
+Over the years, it has grown to become China’s foremost shopping platform in terms of beauty, fashion, and luxury products.

 Even though Xiaohongshu is not a video game platform, many netizens are posting video game-related topics, reviews, tips, and pictures on it, as you can see in the above picture.

 As you can see, many video game companies are using Tmall, such as Ubisoft.
-You will also be able to find all kind of goods related to video games (hoodies with characters printed on them, toys, etc.) directly on Tmall
+You will also be able to find all kinds of goods related to video games (hoodies with characters printed on them, toys, etc.) directly on Tmall.

-Game streaming has been increasing over the years, representing 35% of global streaming as of 2021.
+Game streaming has been increasing over the years, representing 35% of global streaming.

 Similar to WeChat’s mini-games, playable ads are probably one of the best ways to promote your mobile game.
 When browsing on the web, Chinese netizens will see your ad, and click on it to play for an average of 15-30 seconds.
 If they are satisfied with your game, they can click on it and be redirected to the Playstore / Appstore.